build-on-aws/bedrock-agent-txt2sql/README.md

 ![Orchestration edit](Streamlit_App/images/orch_edit.png)

-- Scroll down to the bottome, then select "Save and exit"
+- Scroll to the bottom, then select "Save and exit"

 ![Save N exit](Streamlit_App/images/saveNexit.png)

 ### Step 6: Create an alias
 - Create an alias (new version), and choose a name of your liking.
 Make sure to copy and save your Agent ID and Agent Alias ID.
 You will need these in step 9.